apache/pulsar/site2/docs/functions-runtime.md

 ### Kubernetes RBAC

-If you are running RBAC in your Kubernetes cluster, make sure the service account you use for running Functions Workers (or brokers, if Functions Workers run along with brokers) have permissions on the following kubernetes APIs.
+If you are running RBAC in your Kubernetes cluster, make sure the service account you use for running functions workers (or brokers, if functions workers run along with brokers) have permissions on the following kubernetes APIs.

 - services